 Also include links to any sites or videos mentioned in your video.
 If you told your viewers about a YouTube video they should watch, include a link to the video in your description for easy access.

-✅ Pro tip: At the very bottom of your video description, include your channel description.
-This should also include your publishing schedule.
+✅ Pro tip: At the very bottom of your video description, always include a short description of your channel (1-2 sentences).
+We recommend also including here your video publishing schedule.

 This channel description helps new viewers easily understand what your channel’s about and helps with search optimization.